Skip to Content

 How to Host a Real Food Thanksgiving | How to Make Chicken Broth in the Crock Pot - Buttered Side Up

-If any of your recipes call for chicken broth, you can easily make your own in a slow-cooker!
+If any of your recipes call for chicken broth, you can easily make your own in a slow-cooker or Instant Pot!
 You can also use the exact same method to make turkey broth with the leftover turkey carcas.

 How to Host a Real Food Thanksgiving | Oven Roasted Brussels Sprouts